 Gun laws have become complex and confusing – even for some lawyers and judges.
 And that’s a problem.
 After all, the core principle of due process is fair notice.
-We should have notice of what we should avoid doing to be on the safe side of the law.
+So we should have notice of what to avoid doing to be on the safe side of the law.

 When there are grey areas in the law, the rule of lenity applies.
-Legal grey areas can cause “reasonable doubt.”
+So legal grey areas create “reasonable doubt.”

 Making the complex simple

 To understand to the gun laws, we must simplify.
-Keep in mind that while we explain simply, there is often a deeper level of analysis possible.
+So keep in mind that while we explain simply, there is often a deeper level of analysis possible.

 Gun laws categorize crimes based upon different factors:

 Most “ineligible person in possession of a firearm” crimes are state charges.
 So Minnesota law will be our focus here.
 Similarly, we’ll discuss what makes a person ineligible to possess a firearm in Minnesota.
 (And here is our page discussing: the law of possession of a firearm in Minnesota.)

 Certain laws strip away people’s rights based upon either past conduct or the person’s status.
 So here are the most common categories of ineligibility: